-The remainder of the fund balance is split between a nonspendable amount of \$181,606; \$6,028,050 being restricted that is not available for new spending, since it has already been restricted for specific purposes; \$25,000 being committed by City Council; and \$1,057,307 being assigned.
+The remainder of the fund balance is split between a nonspendable amount of \$193,176; a restricted amount of \$876,295 that is not available for new spending since it has already been restricted for specific purposes; \$25,000 being committed by City Council; and \$995,938 being assigned.

 The General Fund is the primary operating fund of the City.
-On June 30, 2022, the total fund balance in the General Fund was \$9,620,700.
-The General Fund balance increased by \$695,824 during the current fiscal year.
-This increase is mainly a result of property taxes and business license fees exceeding budgeted projections.
+On June 30, 2023, the total fund balance in the general fund was \$10,561,849.
+The General Fund balance increased by \$941,149 during the current fiscal year.
+This increase is mainly a result of property taxes and franchise fees exceeding budgeted projections.
+Tax revenues for the year grew as a result of an 8% rate increase on all classes of property, as well as an 6% increase in taxable property values, which are driven by increased local real estate market values.
 Also, actual expenditures were under budget in several expenditure categories.

 Proprietary Funds - The City's Proprietary Fund provides the same type of information found in the government-side financial statements, but with greater detail.
-On June 30, 2022, total net position of the Water and Sewer Utility System amounts to \$96,878,076 as compared to a balance of \$96,779,214 at June 30, 2021.
-The increase in net position of \$98,862 for the current fiscal year is due mainly to an increase in capacity charges and an overall decrease in operating costs.
+On June 30, 2023, total net position of the Water and Sewer Utility System amount to \$97,266,250 as compared to a balance of \$96,878,076 at June 30, 2022.
+The increase in net position of \$388,174 for the current fiscal year is due mainly to actual expenditures coming in under budget in several expenditure categories.